We are a nonprofit organization dedicated to learning for all as we recognize that all great minds don't think alike.

-Our team of special educators, speech-language pathologists, and psychologists works with students to develop a customized program that serves their unique learning styles and helps them find success.
+Our team of speech-language pathologists (SLPs) and special educators works with students in Vermont and throughout New England to develop a customized program that serves their unique learning styles and helps them find success.

-We work with students who have social learning needs, including:
+We work closely with students who have social-emotional learning needs, including:

-We focus on helping children and teens navigate social situations through direct teaching, coaching and practice to learn the fundamental building blocks of social success.
-We provide one-to-one instruction as well as group programs, including our Social Thinking® Groups and our summer camps.
+We focus on social emotional development, helping children and teens navigate social situations through direct teaching, coaching, and practice to learn the fundamental building blocks of social success.

-Our certified speech-language therapists provide comprehensive evaluations and individualized intervention plans for students experiencing language, speech, and dysphagia (swallowing) challenges, including:
+Our certified SLPs provide comprehensive evaluations and individualized intervention plans for students experiencing language, speech, and dysphagia (swallowing) challenges, including:

 Language needs to include understanding and/or expressing correct:

-Children, teens, and adults can benefit and are welcome to participate in our social learning groups.
+Children, teens, and adults can benefit and are welcome to participate in our social learning groups at our Williston, Vermont location.
 Our instructors are trained to coach students with various social challenges, such as autism, Asperger’s, nonverbal learning disability, attention deficit disorder, and mental health issues.
 Groups are formed by combining similar social learning profiles.